 All businesses promise to deliver value to their customers.
 The starting point for excellent customer success is that the promises are kept, empowering the customers to achieve their business goals.
 However, customer success extends to driving long-term customer lifetime value through various processes and operations.

-For a service company, the operations could be focusing more on renewals and upsells, keeping the communication lines open and responsive, enlightening the client about new solutions you can offer, or checking up on dormant accounts that are likely to churn.
+For a service company, the operations could be focusing more on renewals and upsell, keeping the communication lines open and responsive, enlightening the client about new solutions you can offer, or checking up on dormant accounts that are likely to churn.

 Value Creation for Service Companies